Nieves v. Bartlett (Decision May 28, 2019)

 To prove or not to prove lack of probable cause

 However, the Court’s holding in Lozman v.
-City of Riviera Beach, Florida earlier this year showed there is at least one situation where an individual can sue for retaliatory arrest even if there was probable cause.
-In that case, the Court held that Lozman could have the opportunity to show that the real reason for his arrest was for retaliation against exercising his First Amendment rights because Lozman sued the city, rather than the individual officers who arrested him.
+City of Riviera Beach, Florida last term showed there is at least one situation where an individual can sue for retaliatory arrest even if there was probable cause.
+In that case, the Court held that Lozman could have the opportunity to show that the real reason for his arrest was for retaliation against exercising his First Amendment rights because Lozman sued the City, rather than the individual officers who arrested him.
 By suing the City, Lozman opened the door for the Court to consider his claim that the City had an official policy of retaliation against him.
-Bartlett relies on this case to argue that he should have the opportunity to show a court that the real reason for his arrest was not for any unlawful actions, but for retaliation against exercising his First Amendment rights in speaking out against the troopers.
+Bartlett relied on this case to argue that he should have the opportunity to show a court that the real reason for his arrest was not for any unlawful actions, but for retaliation against exercising his First Amendment rights in speaking out against the troopers.

 Kristen Monkhouse is a lawyer originally from Indiana, but was brought to Texas by law school and has lived there since.
 She now practices municipal law in Dallas and has a passion for learning the little details of the law.
 Connect on LinkedIn here.